-Mike Bentivegna is currently Vice President, Commercial Development and Lifecycle Innovation, Zoetis Inc. He leads a group responsible for collaborating with R&D and the Commercial organization in establishing species innovation strategies, driving value in Zoetis’ R&D portfolio, and preparing new products for launch.
-Mike is a twenty-nine year veteran of Pfizer/Zoetis.
+Mike Bentivegna is currently Vice President, Commercial Development and Lifecycle Innovation a Zoetis Inc, the worlds largest Animal Health company.
+He leads a group of 20 colleagues responsible for, in collaboration with R&D and Commercial, establishing species innovation strategies that drive value in Zoetis’ R&D portfolio, aligning the broader organization to market and asset development strategies, and preparing new products for global launch.
+In the past five years Zoetis has launched multiple animal health blockbuster products including Apoquel, Cytopoint and Simparica.
+Mike is a thirty-one year veteran of Pfizer/Zoetis.
 He joined Animal Health in late 2010 as head of U.S. Companion Animal Marketing, where he served for five years, contributing to the business units success and elevating the skill set of its marketers.
 Zoetis was spun off from Pfizer in an IPO in 2013.

 Mike previously spent thirteen years in Pfizer Human Health Marketing in senior marketing positions on major brands and therapeutic areas like Zyrtec, Zyvox, Spiriva, Eliquis, Pain and Inflammation (Celebrex), Cardiovascular (Lipitor/Caduet) in both U.S. Marketing and Global Commercial Development positions.
 Prior to human health, Mike spent his first ten years in Pfizer’s OTC division working on all of Pfizer’s leading OTC medicines and was the named the first global team leader for the division, responsible for the Eye Care TA and global strategy for the Visine franchise.